hyundai-robotics/doc-hi6-sdk/book.md

     <tr>
       <td>dgetter</td>
       <td>get_general( )</td>
-      <td>When the setup screen is opened.</td>
+      <td>When the setup screen is opened./td>
-      <td>>Each default setup value that a Python plug-in has will be saved into an object as an attribute value, and all of the objects will be returned.</td>
+      <td>Each default setup value that a Python plug-in has will be saved into an object as an attribute value, and all objects will be returned.</td>
     </tr>
     <tr>
       <td>putter</td>